SATHVIK2416/wi-lo-st/README.md

 - Check if the file was uploaded successfully
 - Try refreshing the page

-### Live Audio Not Working
+### System Audio Not Working
-- Ensure microphone access is granted
+- Ensure screen sharing permission is granted
+- Make sure "Share audio" is checked when selecting screen/window to share
+- Verify your system has audio playing (test with system volume)
-- Check if browser supports WebRTC
+- Check if browser supports getDisplayMedia API
-- Verify other devices are connected to the same network
 - Try refreshing all connected devices

 ### Can't Access from Other Devices